albert-college-ics3u/final-project-2018/README.md

 ### A Text-based Game

-You could create a quiz game like a **Kahoot**, or **Who Wants to be a Millionaire?**.
+You could create a quiz game like a **Kahoot**, or **Who Wants to be a Millionaire?** or a **Text Adventure** game.
 It can be any form of game that you could imagine implementing with text-based interaction, including the graphical game ideas given above.

 ### Computer Art